Past DisO Events

 Are you familiar with the York Popular University 4 Palestine that was established in June of this year?
 Students and community members took over the grassy Commons, and started an encampment in solidarity with Palestine.
 The University raided the camp in the early hours the following day.
 Maybe you heard about that, but do you know that this is part of a decades-long struggle against the repression of Palestinian students and allies at York Keele campus?
 And don’t even get me started about the anti-protest redesign of Vari Hall rotunda, or the privatized student residence!

-In this tour, we will learn about significant events that have shaped our university campus and student life, and air out York University’s dirty laundry!
+In this tour, we learned about significant events that have shaped our university campus and student life, and aired out York University’s dirty laundry!

 Facilitator bios: